-Truly, I believe that you want to do the best on managing money and are eager to learn how to reach financial freedom.
+Truly, I believe that you want to do the best you can managing money and are eager to learn how to reach financial freedom.
 Plus enjoy what has been given to you as well as bless others.

 All of that starts be asking the question, “What am I called to do in life?” and “How does money fit into that equation?”

-By having a budget, it helps you stay focused on your money visions.
+By having a budget, it helps you stay focused on your money goals.

 Without a budget, you are standing there hopelessly living paycheck to paycheck while being straddled by debt.